Find Affordable College Courses

 Film majors at Ohio State take out an average of $24,235 in student loans while working on their Bachelor's Degree.

-Full Film, Video & Photographic Arts at Ohio State University - Main Campus Report
+Read full report on Film, Video & Photographic Arts at Ohio State University - Main Campus

-Bowling Green State University - Main Campus ranked #8 on this year’s Most Popular Film, Video & Photographic Arts Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the town of Bowling Green, BGSU is a public college with a large student population.
+Bowling Green State University - Main Campus did quite well in this year’s ranking of the most popular places for film, video and photographic arts students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the town of Bowling Green, BGSU is a public college with a fairly large student population.

 About 37% of the students majoring in film at the school are women while 63% are male.